HappyGnom/community-starter-kit/README.md

-# welcome bot: A Probot App
+# Welcome bot: A Probot App

 Welcome bot is a great way to make your project friendlier!